 a.
 Minimum lot size: 5 acres

 b.
 Minimum lot frontage: 200 feet

 c.
 Minimum front yard: 75 feet

 d.
 Minimum side yard: 30 feet

 e.
 Minimum rear yard: 100 feet

 f.
 Maximum impervious surface ratio: .05

-Othe er Permitted Uses:
+4. Other Permitted Uses:

 a.
 Minimum lot area: 3 acres

 b.
 Minimum lot frontage: 200 feet

 c.
 Minimum front yard: 100 feet

 d.
 Minimum side yard: 50 feet

 e.
 Minimum rear yard: 50 feet

 f.
-Minimum buildable area: 1 acre
+Mınımum buıldable area: 1 acre

 g.
 Minimum useable yard area: 20% of each yard

 h.
 Maximum impervious surface ratio: .08

-Maxin num Building Height: [Ord.
+5. Maxin num Building Height: [Ord.
 1585-99, 9/7/1999]

 a.
 Principal use: 35 feet

 b.
 Garage: 20 feet

 c.
 ECHO housing: 20 feet

 d.
 Barn or silo: 50 feet

 e.
 Other accessory buildings: 15 feet

-Access sory Buildings and Uses.
-The following regulations shall apply to accessory

-- 6. Accessory Buildings and Uses.
-The following regulations shall apply to accessory buildings and uses: - a.
+6. sory Buildings and Uses.
+The following regulations shalings and uses: l apply to accessory

+- a.
 No accessory building or use shall be located in a front yard. - b.
-Residential use accessory building property line setbacks:

-(1) Lots 2 acres or larger: to the structure's less than 15 feet (2) Lots of 15,000 square feet to < 2 acres: 15 feet (3) Lots < 15,000 square feet: 5 feet c. r accessory uses shall conform ipal building, except as otherwis ·
+Residential use accessory building property line setbacks: - (1) Lots 2 acres or larger: A distance > to the structure's height, but not less than 15 feet - (2) Lots of 15,000 square feet to \leq 2 acres: 15 feet - (3) Lots < 15,000 square feet:

-- G. Transfer of Development Credits.
-The right to develop a parcel of land in the EP-1 district may be transferred to any district that is designated as a receiving district in the Land Use Ordinance Each tract from which development rights have been purchased shall be permanently deed restricted under the following criteria: - 1.
+- c.
+Other accessory uses shall conform to the yard requirements for the principal building, except as otherwise modified by this Ordinance. - G. Transfer of Development Credits.
+The right to develop a parcel of land in the EP-1 district may be transferred to any district that is designated as a receiving district in the Land Use Ordinance.
+Each tract from which development rights have been purchased shall be permanently deed restricted under the following criteria: - 1.
 The land shall be deed restricted to those uses permitted under the state agricultural farmland preservation program or for conservation. - 2.
 The deed restriction shall run to the benefit of Lawrence Township, or land trust or other suitable entity as approved by the municipality.